Vyral/base-template/_posts/2018-10-03-whats-happening-in-the-vancouver-market.md

 {% include pullquote.html %}

 In our local market, though, our August numbers showed **the fifth consecutive month of decreasing demand.** Ever since March 2018 there have been fewer buyers coming into the market.
-August 2018, the Vancouver Board showed home sales 25% below the 10-year average.
+The Vancouver Board also reported that home sales dipped 25% below the 10-year average during August.
 Prices have also started to fall over the last couple of months in Vancouver.

 Warren Buffett once said that **it is more important to have time in the market than to time the market.** So if you're on the fence right now about selling or buying, give me a call.
 We can go through what's important on your end to get you in the market.

-While you may earn less now than you would have selling in April 2018, you will still earn more than you would have in August 2017, since prices have gone up 10% year over year.
+While you may earn less now than you would have by selling in April 2018, you will still earn more than you would have in August 2017 since prices have gone up 10% year over year.
 If you're moving out of the country, you'll probably do very well.
 If you're moving within Greater Vancouver, you may get a little less from the sale, but your new home purchase will also be at a lower price point than what we saw in April.

-Of course, **properties are still selling.** The difference between a property that's stagnant on the market and one that sells right away is price.
+Of course, **properties are still selling.** The difference between a property that's stagnant on the market and one that sells right away is the price.

 If you have any questions about this, or if you're interested in learning more about buying or selling, please feel free to reach out to me.
 I look forward to speaking with you soon.